enviodev/evm-address-summary/README.md

-# address-transactions
+# Address-Transactions

-This is a project for getting token (native asset, ERC20 and ERC721 tokens) transfers from an EVM blockchain with small scripts.

-Each script has its own goal, and the scripts consist of 2 files - `index.ts` and `config.ts`.
-The scripts are standalone, kept to a reasonably size, and can be copied and used directly or modified to your own needs.
+This project provides tools to fetch token transfers, including native assets, ERC20, and ERC721 tokens from an EVM blockchain.
+Each script within this project focuses on a specific aspect of transaction analysis and is designed to be small, standalone, and easily adaptable for various needs.

-The output of these scripts is printed to the terminal, but the results could easily be put in a database or saved to a file.
+The outputs of these scripts are primarily displayed on the terminal, but can also be extended to save results in a database or file, depending on the user's requirements.

 ## Getting Started

 ### Installation

-To run the project, first install the packages with:
+Before running any scripts, ensure you have installed the required packages:

 ```sh
 pnpm install